Search This Blog

 In March of 1994, Wrestlemania returned to the home of the very first 'Mania for its 10th edition of the tent-pole event.
 WM10 is notable for being the first Wrestlemania for the WWF without Hulk Hogan.
 Hogan had since left for Hollywood and WCW, and the focus of the WWF and "The New Generation" fell on Bret Hart's shoulders.
 Hart was featured heavily here at Wrestlemania 10, not just in the Main Event against Yokozuna for the World Heavyweight Title, but in a major month's long storyline that involved his younger brother Owen.
 Wrestlemania 10 would also be the last match for Randy Savage in the WWF before his departure to WCW.

 Before all of the hoopla, the fans in attendance were "treated" to a dark match of The Heavenly Bodies (Jimmy Del Ray and Tom Prichard) against The Bushwackers (Luke and Butch.)
-Little Richard then opened the show to sing America the Beautiful.
+Little Richard then opened the show by singing America the Beautiful.

 After Bret and Owen, Bam Bam Bigelow and Luna defeated Doink and Dink.